6.8 Buttercup squash

 SPS market access barriers

 Japan.
-There was an unacceptably high number of Interceptions of the burnt pine longhorn beetle (BPLB) on squash consignments exported to Japan in the 2019/20 season.
-As a result, the NZBSC supported by the packhouses, agreed and implemented a code of best practice to manage the risks associated with the prevalence of BPLB during the packing period.
-As a result, the Japanese Government did not report any interceptions in the 2020/21 or 2021/22 seasons.
+Periodically there are interceptions of burnt pine longhorn beetle (BPLB) on squash consignments exported to Japan.
+BPLB is a contaminant on squash bins, but a quarantine pest for Japan.
+NZBSC has implemented a code of best practice to manage the risks associated with the prevalence of BPLB during the packing period.
 This is an issue which the industry keeps under constant review.

 Thailand.
 In 2018 the NZBSC asked MPI to request access to Thailand.
-Buttercup squash was prioritised by MPI, but as there are several other New Zealand access requests being processed by Thailand, or in the queue, this still has not been progressed.
+Buttercup squash was prioritised by MPI, but as there are other New Zealand access requests being processed by Thailand, this still has not been progressed.